michaelrutherford/solus-installer/CONTRIBUTING.md

     * Underscores are used to separate words when naming variables or functions.
     * Variable and function names should not have more than 4 underscores in them.
     * Stars in pointers are a prefix to the variable name, not a suffix to the type.
+    * Variable and function names must not contain references to religion, politics, or other personal beliefs.
-    * Variable and function names that require underscores must each underscore with letters or numbers.
+    * Variable and function names that require underscores must separate each underscore with letters or numbers.
     * Under no circumstances should variable or function names contain emoji.
     * Variable and function names must never contain jokes or vulgarity.
     * An underscore must never succeed another underscore in variable and function names.